Devon Kane Leads The Wildcats With 19 Points

 Villanova vs. No. 3 Connecticut - AP Photos

-Perretta led Villanova to its 10th NCAA Tournament appearance last year by guiding the Wildcats to a 21-11 overall record.
-This was the team's 11th postseason appearance in the last 14 years and the 21 wins represents the 15th 20-win season for Perretta and the Wildcats.
-Villanova also went 4-0 in the Philadelphia Big Five last year to claim the program's 14th City Series title under Perretta's tutelage.
-Also, last season, he guided senior forward Laura Sweeney to second team All-Big East honors.
+Perretta led Villanova to its 10th NCAA Tournament appearance in 2012-13 by guiding the Wildcats to a 21-11 overall record.
+Villanova also went 4-0 in the Philadelphia Big Five to claim the program’s 14th City Series title under Perretta.
+He also helped guide senior forward Laura Sweeney to second team All-Big East honors.

 The 2011-12 season was a milestone year for Perretta.
 On Nov.
 12, 2011, he earned his 600th career victory with a 76-47 victory at Iona.
 By reaching this milestone, Perretta became the 35th coach in the history of women's basketball at any level to reach the 600-win plateau, including the 22nd Division I coach to accomplish the feat.
 He is also just the seventh Division I coach to win 600 games at one school.

-Entering the 2013-14 season, Perretta ranks 23rd on the winningest active collegiate coaching list with a 638-404 career record.
-The 638 victories rank him as the all-time winningest coach in the history of Villanova basketball for both men and women.
+Perretta currently ranks 14th on the winningest active Division 1 collegiate coaching list with a 683-427 career record.
+The 683 victories rank him as the all-time winningest coach in the history of Villanova basketball for both men and women.

 During the 2008-09 season, Perretta led the Wildcats to the NCAA Tournament for the ninth time in his Villanova career.
 This marked the ninth postseason appearance in the previous 10 years for the Wildcats.
 After playing in the 2000 WNIT, Villanova went to four consecutive NCAA Tournaments from 2001-2004 before playing in the WNIT in 2005, 2006 and 2008.
 Picked to finish 10th in the pre-season Big East Conference coaches poll, the Wildcats tallied a 10-6 league mark and finished tied for fourth in the conference standings.
 For his efforts in 2008-09, Perretta was named the Big East Conference Co-Coach of the Year.
 This is the third time in his career that he has garnered Big East Coach of the Year distinction.